 for UEs indicating dualPA-Architecture (Architecture #1) for a non-contiguous intra-band combination with PC1.5 capability, the MPR specified for the total power also covers unequal UL PSD and RB bandwidths across CCs.

+Proposal 8: (OPPO)

+To align the intra-band CA MPR simulation/test configurations, clarify that EVM/IBE requirements are NOT verified when both CCs are configured with PRBs

+Note: current PC2/3 intra-band CA EVM/IBE requirements are only defined for the case of PRB configured in one of the CCs.

 Recommended WF